Synesthesia: Ticker-tape synesthesia

 Those with ticker-tape synesthesia mentally see written words when they are heard, sometimes on imaginary strips of paper.
 It has been suggested that the name "subtitled synesthesia" would better describe the phenomenon.
 Research into people with ticker-tape synesthesia may help explain dyslexia.

 Other forms

 Other forms of synesthesia have been reported, but little has been done to analyze them scientifically.
 There are at least 80 types of synesthesia.

-In August 2017 a research article in the journal Social Neuroscience reviewed studies with fMRI to determine if persons who experience autonomous sensory meridian response are experiencing a form of synesthesia.
+In August 2017 a research article in the journal Social Neuroscience reviewed studies with fMRI to determine if persons who experience autonomous sensory meridian response (ASMR) are experiencing a form of synesthesia.
 While a determination has not yet been made, there is anecdotal evidence that this may be the case, based on significant and consistent differences from the control group, in terms of functional connectivity within neural pathways.
 It is unclear whether this will lead to ASMR being included as a form of existing synesthesia, or if a new type will be considered.